OpenNebula/minione/docs/source/simple/deploy.rst

     # bash minione --help

 In most cases, it's not necessary to specify anything and simply proceed with installation.

-If needed, the deployment customization is covered by next section "Advanced Installation".

-You have to choose between the KVM (default), LXD or Edge evaluation environment.
+If needed, the deployment customizations are covered in the section :ref:`Advanced Usage <advanced>`.
+You have to choose among the KVM (default), LXD, Firecracker, Edge with KVM or Edge with Firecracker evaluation environments.

 Run the following command under the privileged user **root** to get ready the all-in-one OpenNebula installation with default KVM hypervisor:

 .. prompt:: bash # auto

     # bash minione

-Or, for LXD environment:
+Or, for **LXD** environment:

 .. prompt:: bash # auto

     # bash minione --lxd

-Or, for Firecracker environment:
+Or, for **Firecracker** environment:

 .. prompt:: bash # auto

     # bash minione --firecracker

-Or, for Edge environment on Packet:
+Or, for **Edge with KVM** environment on Packet:

 .. prompt:: bash # auto

     # bash minione --edge packet --edge-packet-token [token] --edge-packet-project [project]

+Or, for **Edge with Firecracker** environment on Packet:

+.. prompt:: bash # auto

+    # bash minione --firecracker --edge packet --edge-packet-token [token] --edge-packet-project [project]

 Be patient, it should take only a few minutes to get the host prepared.
 Main deployment steps are logged on the terminal and at the end of a successful deployment, the miniONE tool provides a report with connection parameters and initial credentials.
 For example:

 .. code::

     ### Report
-    OpenNebula 5.8 was installed
+    OpenNebula 5.12 was installed
     Sunstone (the webui) is running on:
       http://192.0.2.1/
     Use following to login: